BenjiCF/FSOC-constellation-model/README.md

 ## Note

-“This project extends the laser-link model developed by Wieger Helsdingen (TU Delft).
+“This project extends the laser-link model developed by Wieger Helsdingen.
 The original model did not include an open-source license.
 Use of the original code is subject to the author’s permission.”